 How does our classification algorithm work in practice, then?
-In conjunction with a detailed treatment of each individual governor case in the appendix (table A.1), the following contours illustrate the interplay between distinct governor beliefs about emergency liquidity and moral hazard on the one hand, and the broader context of output, price, and exchange rate preferences on the other:
+In conjunction with a detailed treatment of each individual governor case in the appendix (table A.1), the following contours illustrate the interplay between distinct governor beliefs about emergency liquidity and moral hazard on the one hand, and the broader context of output, price, and exchange rate preferences on the other:34

-• During the pre-1914 period, central bank governors remained widely indebted to the British divide between "Banking" and "Currency" Schools: amid a worldwide deflationary environment that emphasized monetary cooperation according to the "rules of the game", governors engaged in the controversies surrounding the merits of "bimetallism".
-Perhaps looming over all other policy delineations is the "real bills" controversy, which revolves around the contention that only trade-based financial paper should be eligible for discounting purposes - and which "hawks" generally interpret as ruling out open-ended bank liquidity support (Green, 1988; Dimand, 2020).
-Beyond, the same set of governors were shaped by the major British banking crises occurring over the second half of the 19th century, which triggered foundational debates over the merit of banking crises interventions.
+- During the pre-1914 period, central bank governors remained widely indebted to the British divide between "Banking" and "Currency" Schools.
+Amid a worldwide deflationary environment that emphasized monetary cooperation according to the "rules of the game", governors engaged in the controversies surrounding the merits of "bimetallism".
+Looming over all other policy delineations was the "real bills" controversy, which revolved around the contention that only trade-based financial paper should be eligible for discounting purposes - and which "hawks" generally interpreted as ruling out open-ended bank liquidity support (Green, 1988; Dimand, 2020).
+Governors were also shaped by the major British banking crises occurring over the second half of the 19th century, which triggered foundational debates over the merits of banking crises interventions.
 Hawkish governors subsequently internalized the dictum advanced in 1866 by the Bank of England that "long-term benefits derived from refusing to rescue insolvent institutions may outweigh the temporary fruits of cooperation" (Schneider, 2021).
-German Reichsbank governor Richard Koch - dubbed by contemporary commentators a "fierce supporter of gold, loathed by bimetallists", hailed by conservative contemporaries for his "cleansing of the [Reichsbank] balance sheet of non-trade bills", and recognized for his "refusal to let the Reichsbank be a cheap source of liquidity" prior to and during the 1907 crisis - is such a representative case where strong beliefs on price stability, traditional gold standard convictions, and a "liquidationist" banking crisis for instance, central banks systematically tried to steer against government policies.
-Havrilesky (1995) formalized similar observations in his concept of the "representational governor".
-Consistent with such views, the "political leanings" of the nominating government as recently identified by van Ommeren and Piccillo (2021) do not accord consistently with the market reactions analyzed by Kuttner and Posen (2010): the unanticipated announcements of Robin Leigh-Pemberton and Eddie George as new BoE governors, for instance, generated a dovish market reaction as recorded by the latter - though falling into the "right wing"/"conservative" political category of the former authors.
+German Reichsbank governor Richard Koch - dubbed by contemporary commentators a "fierce supporter of gold, loathed by bimetallists", hailed by conservative contemporaries for his "cleansing of the [Reichsbank] balance sheet of non-trade bills", and recognized for his "refusal to let the Reichsbank be a cheap source of liquidity" prior to and during the 1907 crisis - combined strong beliefs on price stability, gold standard convictions, and a "liquidationist" attitude to banking crises.35 His moralistic undertones were echoed especially by hawkish French counterparts, but opposed by dovish counterparts (for instance Banca d'Italia's Giuseppe Grillo) advocating a role for silver, and objecting to an image of "self-correcting" economic forces.36 - Central bank governors during the 1920-1970 period were occupied by policy debates on the re-establishment of the pre-war gold standard arrangements.
+Advocates of a transition to free or managed float currency regimes unambiguous "dove/pragmatists" in our classification typically downplayed the adverse effects that such a policy decision would engender with regard to price and currency stability.
+Bonaldo Stringher, the Banca d'Italia governor

-&lt;sup>34In this sense, we stress that we generally focus on the most relevant single decisionmaker in the monetary executive: at times, this person does not have to be the central bank governor - or the Finance minister - but rather a different person within the central bank.
-In a total of nine cases, either the Garriga CBI index (post-1970) stands below the value of 0.2 during a BVX crisis, or historical sources (pre-1970) indicate clear constraints on the central banks' independence.
 These cases are flagged in Figure 7 and discussed further in the appendix (table A.3), with appendix figure A.18 displaying the LP-IV results.
 In one case (AUS-1931), strong evidence exists that a different person within the central bank wielded de facto authority, a case that is equally included in this flagged sample.

-&lt;sup>35We stress that we distinguish these relevant policy debates clearly from the history of economic thought in respective periods, with which we are not primarily concerned.
+34We stress that we distinguish these relevant policy debates clearly from the history of economic thought, with which we are not primarily concerned.